For if we have become united with Him in the likeness of His death, certainly we shall also be in the likeness of His resurrection,Romans 6:5(NASB)

 Paul longed to know Christ and the power of His resurrection, but his heart was also to share in Christ’s suffering, for he desired intimate association with the Lord Who bought him, in the everyday circumstances of his life.

-Jesus is the one who removes the obstacles on the roadside and He is the one Who bring you to your appointed goal.. for the all-seeing God is the One Who has promised in all things to "directs your paths" and to lead You in the way of righteousness.
+Jesus is the One who removes the obstacles on the roadside and He is the One Who bring you to your appointed goal... for the all-seeing God is the One Who has promised in all things to "direct your paths and to lead You in the way of righteousness."

-Loving Father, thank You that we are united with Christ in the likeness of His death, and that His life has become our life – through time and into eternity.
-Thank You for directing our lives.. every step of the way, as we follow you.
-Guide us today, and direct our hearts and minds into the love of Christ and draw us into a closer intimacy with Yourself.
-We trust You to do in all things well.. and praise You for Your goodness and grace, in the name of Jesus, AMEN.
+Loving Father, thank You that I am united with Christ in the likeness of His death, and that His life has become my life – through time and into eternity.
+Thank You for directing my life every step of the way, as I follow you.
+Guide me today and direct my heart and mind into the love of Christ, and draw me into a closer intimacy with Yourself.
+I trust You to do all things well, and I praise You for Your goodness and grace.
+In the name of Jesus, AMEN.